Arun-Kumar21/semantic-search-POC/readme.md

 pip install -r requirements.txt
 ```

-> **Warning**: Running the dataset provided in the dataset file requires a good processor and may take a significant amount of time.
+> **Warning**: Running the dataset provided in the dataset directory requires a good processor and may take a significant amount of time.

 ## Key Libraries